 One or both parents can pay child support.
 Texas’s child support guidelines are a minimum (not a maximum) standard of support that the State “presumes” is in a child’s best interest.
 However, many parents do not believe it is appropriate to provide only a minimum standard amount of money for a portion of the care and needs of their children and they agree to pay together for the rest either in the decree or order or voluntarily.
 Child support can be paid in an annuity, lump sum, property settlement, or a combination of these.
 Most people pay in installments that their employer takes directly out of paychecks and submits to the state for distribution to the other parent.
 Caution: if you make a child support payment directly to the other parent it may not count.

 “Temporary child support” refers to child support paid during the period when a divorce is pending.
 “Retroactive child support” refers to child support that a parent has not been ordered to pay in the past but that may be legally due.
 If you think you have a claim for retroactive child support, act on it.
 There are limits on the time you can make the claim and how far back you can go.
-Sometimes the Texas Attorney General’s office is involved in retroactive child support decisions, and it may need to be brought into your claim too.
+Sometimes the Texas Office of the Attorney General is involved in retroactive child support decisions, and the OAG may need to be brought into your claim too.

-However, you can make an agreement between you about who carries the child on which parent's insurance policy and who pays the premiums that differs from what the law specifies.
-For example, some parents agree that the parent who receives child support will carry the child on his or her policy and pay the premiums without reimbursement from the other parent.
+On the other hand, parents can make agreements that differ from what the law specifies about who carries the child on which parent's medical and/or dental insurance policies and who pays the premiums.
+For example, some parents agree that one parent covers the child for medical and the other for dental.
+Or, the parent who receives child support carries the child on his or her medical and dental policies and pays the premiums without reimbursement by cash medical support from the other parent.
 Parents can also agree to divide the uninsured and uncovered medical and dental expenses so one parent pays more than the other (100%/0%; 75%/25%).
-Whether one or both parents has an HSA (heath savings account) may play a part in deciding this distribution.
+Whether one or both parents has a health or medical savings account and whether an employer contributes to it may also play a part in deciding this distribution.

 Yes.
 Parents can agree to a different amount of child support, or they may even agree that child support is not needed.
-This sometimes happens when the parents’ income is approximately the same and they have the ability to share equally their children’s expenses and their time with the children.
+This sometimes happens when each parent’s income is the same amount and they have the ability to share equally their children’s expenses and their time with the children.
+Their incomes and expenses for the children are balanced and equal in each household, thus no child support payment between them is necessary.

 In mediation we encourage parents to look carefully at the actual expenses of the child, evaluate the child’s living arrangements and individual needs, the parent’s ability to cover those needs, and adjust according to what is best for the family as a whole.